giraffekey/bitcanvas/README.md

 # bitcanvas

-A decentralized pixel canvas with Harberger taxation.
+A decentralized collaborative pixel canvas with Harberger taxation.